puneeth032003/task-manager/README.md

 - MongoDB & Mongoose
 - Vite
 - Tailwind CSS

-## 📝 Process

-I started by listing the essential features I wanted in a task manager, drawing inspiration from popular tools like Trello and Notion.
-The development process began with setting up the backend using Node.js, Express, and MongoDB to handle user authentication and task management.

-Once the backend was ready, I moved on to setting up Vite for the frontend and integrating it with React and JavaScript.
-I focused on creating a user-friendly dashboard that allowed easy task management with drag-and-drop functionality.
-The styling was handled using Tailwind CSS, making the interface clean and responsive.

-The most challenging part was implementing the drag-and-drop functionality and ensuring that the changes were reflected in the backend and persisted on page refresh.
-Learning how to efficiently manage state across different components was also a significant part of the process.
-Since it was my first time building a fullstack application using MERN, I found it challenging but equally rewarding to implement authentication features and security using packages such as JWT and bcrypt🔐.

 ## 📁 Environment Setup
 - **Frontend**: A sample environment file is located in the `frontend` folder.
 It includes placeholders for environment variables used by the React application.